 Missing items may be located in the lost property bins situated throughout the school.

 Children in Year 2 can expect to have home learning each week.
 We expect children to spend a maximum of 20 minutes a night on home learning - including reading.
-Initially, children will receive spelling home learning once a week which consists of ten words to learn or a spelling investigation based on a spelling rule we are learning.
+Initially, children will receive spelling home learning once a week based on a spelling pattern that they are learning.
 This will go out on a Friday and be due back on the following Friday.
 Later in the term, the children will receive maths home learning as well.
-Children can change their reading books themselves, before assembly, every morning.
+The children will be able to change their reading books themselves regularly.

 Phonics and Spelling